jay86cn/techui-toolkit/README.md

 ## English

-## 📢 Important Announcement: TechUI Component Library Update
+## 📢 Important Announcement: TechUI-Toolkit been deprecated

 The **TechUI-Toolkit** component library has been deprecated and is now superseded by the brand-new **TechUI-Base** component library.